Pole-Engineering/Docs/docs/assembly-guide/crossant/gantry.md

  >
  >![Gantry](../../../static/img/gantry-assembly/before-assembly.png)
  >:::caution
- > - You can use M3x35mm screws to secure the XY joints to the rails.Also dont forget to mount the rail ends.
+ > - Use M3x35mm screws to secure the XY joints to the rails.Also dont forget to mount the rail ends.
  >
  >![Gantry](../../../static/img/gantry-assembly/xyjoint-fix.png)
- > - You can now tighten the M4x6 bolts that secure the rails, but be careful not to overtighten; excessive force may cause the part to crack.
+ > - Now tighten the M4x6 bolts that secure the rails, but be careful not to overtighten; excessive force may cause the part to crack.
- > - Now you can correct the extrusion positions.
+ > - Now correct the extrusion positions.

   ### f) Shaft Supports and Motor Mounts Mounting
  > - You've come to assemble the shaft supports!